 It is however, only a guideline and each person's treatment may differ.
-It is important that you follow the specific instruction given to you by your surgeon.
+It is important that you follow the specific instructions given to you by your surgeon.

-Doctors at Nepean Private Hospital perform many hip replacements each year.
-This means that you will be cared for by a team of well-trained staff who are trained in looking after your type of surgery and rehabilitation.
+Doctors at Nepean Private Hospital perform many knee replacements each year.
+This means that you will be cared for by a team of well-trained staff who are trained in looking after your type of surgery.